 Who is this conference for?

 This conference is for any professional who may come into contact with people experiencing abuse in the course of their work.
-Tickets for this conference are limited so first preference will be given to Thanet practitioners.
+Tickets for this conference are limited so first preference will be given to Thanet and Dover practitioners.

 How many tickets can I book?